 Of important note, Malvern is also a borough of artists.
 Malvern has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Malvern’s character.

 Malvern’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In Malvern, a lot of people use the train to get to work every day though Malvern is a relatively small borough.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Malvern is a somewhat ethnically-diverse borough.
 The people who call Malvern home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malvern residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Malvern include German, Italian, English, and Dutch.
+Important ancestries of people in Malvern include German, Italian, English, and French .

 The most common language spoken in Malvern is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.